User-bugz/hibernate-joined-inheritance-bug/README.md

 # hibernate-joined-inheritance-bug
 Hibernate Joined Inheritance with Discriminator column persistance bug.
+Entity saved partially: only to the base table.
+Descendant table is empty.
+"HHH000010: On release of batch it still contained JDBC statements" message issued after persisting.
 Remove DiscriminatorColumn annotation from BaseEntity class and DiscriminatorValue annotation from DescendantEntity to persist correctly with JpaRepository or EntityManager.
 Or remove jdbc.batch_size property.